andrewstuart/openai/README.md

-openai chat --personality "Lady Gaga" openai chat --prompt "You answer in the style of a super chill surfer from southern california."
+openai chat --personality "Lady Gaga" openai chat --prompt "You answer in the style of a super chill surfer from southern california." openai image "Marvin the Paranoid Android giving a speech." -f marvin.jpg openai variations -n 5 marvin-001.jpg openai complete 'A description of a painting of a perfect day' | openai image -f self.jpg -
 ```

 For the best current go examples, see the [CLI files](cmd/openai/cmd).